-Susan M. Baganz chases after three Hobbits and is a native of Wisconsin.
-She is an Acquisitions Editor with Prism Book Group specializing in bringing great romance novels and novellas to publication.
+Susan M. (Baganz) Lodwick is a mother to adult Hobbits and is a native of Wisconsin.
+She is an Editor with Pelican Book Group specializing in bringing great romance novels and novellas to publication.
 Susan writes adventurous historical and contemporary romances with a biblical world-view.

 Susan speaks, teaches and encourages others to follow God in being all He has created them to be.
 With her seminary degree in counseling psychology, a background in the field of mental health, and years serving in church ministry, she understands the complexities and pain of life as well as its craziness.
 She serves behind-the-scenes in various capacities at her church.
-Her favorite pastimes are lazy ones—snuggling with her dog while reading a good book, playing her guitar, or sitting with a friend chatting over a cup of spiced chai latte.
+She recently married an amazing man to reach her the “happily-ever-after” she often writes about.
+Her favorite pastimes are lazy ones—snuggling with her husband while reading a good book, playing her guitar, or sitting with a friend chatting over a cup of spiced chai latte.

 Susan is available to speak on a variety of topics.
 She teaches theology and leadership and can adapt some of that teaching to a broader audience of women (or mixed groups if your church leadership allows that) as well as custom design messages for your need.
 She also speaks at writer’s conferences.
-To contact me about speaking, please email me at firstname.lastname@example.org or call me at (920)539-9311.
+To contact me about speaking, please email me at firstname.lastname@example.org.
 I would love to come and encourage your group!
-I live in Fond du Lac, Wisconsin.
+I live in Eden, Wisconsin.

 You can listen to me on Patti Shene’s Step into the Light blog radio!